ansible-community/ansible-build-data/docs/automated-process.md

    merged!).
 This will upload the package to PyPI and tag the release in `ansible-build-data`.

-4. Merge the porting guide PR, and backport it to the latest `stable-x` branches down to the ansible-core version that is included in the Ansible release.
+4. Merge the porting guide PR, and request backports to the latest `stable-x` branches down to the ansible-core version that is included in the Ansible release.
+Documenation mantainers can add the appropriate backport labels to enable these automatically.

 5. Make sure that you have installed [`antsibull-build`](https://pypi.org/project/antsibull-build/) and a supported clipboard library.
 You can do that like this: